arpondark/BARTA_ANNONMUS-MESSAGE/README.md

 - Share links on social media or directly with friends
 - Receive anonymous messages from anyone with the link
 - View all received messages in a dashboard
+- Delete unwanted messages

 ## Development Notes

 - The backend API runs on port 5000
 - The frontend development server runs on port 3000
-- The frontend makes API calls to `http://localhost:5000`
+- The frontend makes API calls to the URL specified in NEXT_PUBLIC_API_URL (defaults to `http://localhost:5000/api`)